jorgebucaran/fisher/man/man1/fisher-help.md

         `-- my_plugin.1
 ```

-Help for my_plugin is available via man(1).
 To add documentation to a fisher command, prepend the keyword fisher- to the man file, e.g., fisher-my-command.1.
-This will teach Fisherman how to access the man page using fisher help my-command.
+This will teach Fisherman how to access the man page using `fisher help my-command`.

 There are utilities that can help you generate man pages from other text formats, such as Markdown.
 For example pandoc(1) or ronn(1).